 - Community Public Water Supply Systems with Wellhead Protection Plans [XLS]

-Additionally, IDEM maintains the database Drinking Water Watch that provides information about public water systems in Indiana, such as system type, population, address, contact person(s), and analytical results from water monitoring and reporting in accordance with the Safe Drinking Water Act.
+Additionally, IDEM maintains the database Drinking Water Viewer that provides information about public water systems in Indiana, such as system type, population, address, contact person(s), and analytical results from water monitoring and reporting in accordance with the Safe Drinking Water Act.

 If you have any additional questions, please contact the Groundwater Section.